by Shandi Pace

 After these traumatic events, she had to find a way to pick herself back up.
 Allison turned towards writing.
 Her first book was called Covering Catastrophe, which focused on how broadcast journalists covered 9/11.

 The idea came from her friend.
 They told her to write down everything she experienced that day to purge the memories from herself.
 This advice worked for her.
-Allison’s book gave her and other journalists the same opportunity to reflect on their memories they experienced that day.
+Allison’s book gave her and other journalists the same opportunity to reflect on the memories they experienced that day.

 As Allison progressed from being a producer to a full-time author, she continued to draw on her past struggles for inspiration.
 At the age of 25, she lost her mother to ovarian cancer.
 The loss of both her parents left her unsure of how to navigate having her own children.
 Allison’s second book Parentless Parents spawned a Facebook group for people who need support and have also lost their parents.